maixnor/wu-quartz/content/Rule of Law.md

+> Is there a law for it?
+Otherwise it does not exist.

 - Not a police state
 - Constitutional state in which constitutional law governs the legislation and laws govern the administration